Applying to study

 English Language Proficiency

-This information is for applicants applying to Western Sydney University for undergraduate and postgraduate (coursework) study who are:
+This information is for domestic applicants applying to Western Sydney University for undergraduate and postgraduate (coursework) study who are:

 - an Australian or New Zealand citizen